Assasz/rmr/README.md

 **Resources** are in turn a core of business (or application) layer, where high-level business rules are applied on domain objects, with the cooperation of persistence layer (via abstraction, in order to not violate the dependency rule).
-But it's still aware of a RESTful system.
+But they're still aware of a RESTful system.
 Resources respond to the standard HTTP methods and - still - have a bit of controller inside (e.g. they can throw HTTP exceptions).

 **Representation** of the resource here is just JSON formatted content of the response.